 Things to know about pulmonary edema

-- What is pulmonary edema?
+What is the medical definition of pulmonary edema?

-- What causes pulmonary edema?
+What causes pulmonary edema?

-- What are the symptoms of pulmonary edema?
+What are symptoms of pulmonary edema?

 What is pulmonary edema?

-Edema, in general, means swelling.
-This typically occurs when fluid from inside blood vessels seeps outside the blood vessel into the surrounding tissues, causing swelling.
-This can happen either because of too much pressure in the blood vessels or not enough proteins in the bloodstream to hold on to the fluid in the plasma (the part of the blood that does not contain any blood cells).
+- Not enough proteins in the bloodstream to hold on to the fluid in the plasma (the part of the blood that does not contain any blood cells).